ranjanshettyrr/ranjan/README.md

-# ranjan
+#   Ranjan Shetty
-Hi there!!! 👋 My Name is Ranjan Shetty and I'm a Mechanical Engineer.  🌱 I’m currently learning Python.
+Hi there!!! 👋
+My Name is Ranjan Shetty and I'm a Mechanical Engineer.
+🌱 I’m currently learning Python.